thejimbirch/catsinmyyard/wp-content/plugins/wp-to-twitter/readme.txt

 * Add regex filter to detect URLs typed into Tweet fields for counting/shortening purposes. [todo]
 * 4.2 added compat function for mb_substr; drop mine when I drop support for 4.1
 * WP to Twitter timing bug with images?

+= 3.2.6 =

+* Bug fix: wrap Twitter follow button in div to prevent obscure Blink rendering bug.
+* Bug fix: obscure bug saving incorrect short URL when saving draft

+= 3.2.5 =

+* Bug fix: added prefix to is_valid_url (function used by some other plug-ins)
+* Bug fix: undismissable promotion for WP Tweets PRO
+* Minor style changes

+= 3.2.4 =

+* Bug fix: functionalized uninstall, but placed in file only imported while WPT active.

+= 3.2.3 =

+* Remove Freemius integration due to excessive API load.

+= 3.2.2 =

+* Only call Freemius integration in admin.

+= 3.2.1 =

+* Bug fix: uninstall issue with Freemius
+* Bug fix: extraneous function call with Freemius
+* More style streamlining

+= 3.2.0 =

+* Bug fix: if user without permissions to edit WP to Twitter meta updated profiles, Twitter profile data was deleted.
+* Bug fix: PHP notices (2) in Twitter search widget
+* Bug fix: no notice to update settings when setting new URL shortener.
+* Bug fix: permissions tabs non functional if custom role name had a space
+* Bug fix: remove notice thrown when rate limiting is run on a Tweet not associated with a post
+* Bug fix: remove notice thrown when no error defined by custom shortener.
+* Design update in metabox panel
+* Misc. design & text updates
+* Ability to add new URL shorteners via filters ('wpt_shorten_link', 'wpt_shortener_settings', 'wpt_choose_shortener')
+* Remove ability to set YOURLS as a local resource in new installs
+* Added filter to disable storing URLs in post meta
+* Deprecate more old jd_ prefixed functions
+* Change admin page URL to match Pro version.
+* Remove dependency on is_plugin_active()
+* Added opt-in usage tracking via Freemius.com

 = 3.1.9 =